-Sustainable plastic wood alternatives made from recycled high-density polyethylene, like the material used by EPS Solutions, are the most environmentally preferred materials and offer the most benefits to the consumer.
+Sustainable plastic wood alternatives made from high-density polyethylene, like the material used by EPS Solutions, are the preferred materials and offer the most benefits to the consumer.
 However, there are a variety of wood-substitutes, each with their own distinct properties and characteristics.

 Wood has been a standard building material for centuries.
 However, with the rise of global warming and deforestation, wood-alternatives are increasing in popularity and use.
 Thanks to modern technology, we have been able to create a product that will decrease the need for wood materials.